-The term Industry 4.0 was coined by German Government which indicates use of latest digital technologies like Internet of Things in manufacturing industry.
+The term Industry 4.0 was coined by the German Government which indicates the use of the latest digital technologies like the Internet of Things in the manufacturing industry.

 Sometimes it is also known as .
 It refers to the 4th industrial revolution.

 Here is the brief history of industrial revolutions:

 - Industry 1.0: use of water and steam power

 - Industry 2.0: introduced mass production with the help of electric power.

 - Industry 3.0: use of electronics and IT to further automate production.

 - Industry 4.0: digitization of manufacturing with the use of Internet of Things, Big Data, automation of processes with Robots, 3D printing, drones & Artificial Intelligence (AI)

 In the Internet of Things, sensors having the ability to collect real-time data which can be used by manufacturers and producers.
 The advancements in big data and powerful analytics means that systems can scan through the huge sets of data and produce insights that can be acted upon quickly.

 Smart factories, which will be at the heart of Industry 4.0, will take on board information and communication technology for an evolution in the supply chain and production line that brings a much higher level of both automation and digitization.